algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 [types/account-manager](../modules/types_account_manager.md).AccountManager

-Creates and keeps track of signing accounts against sending addresses.
+Creates and keeps track of signing accounts that can sign transactions for a sending address.

 ## Table of contents